Jazz Handbook

 Academic Probation & Dismissal

-Policies concerning academic performance are established for all students in Mason Gross and can be found in the Mason Gross section of the Rutgers Undergraduate Catalog.
-Each student’s academic progress is monitored each semester by the Dean’s office.
-When problems arise, they are resolved by a Mason Gross Scholastic Standing Committee chaired by the Dean of Students.
+Policies regarding academic performance apply to all students in Mason Gross and can be found in the Mason Gross section of the Rutgers Undergraduate Catalog.
+The Dean’s office monitors each student’s academic progress on a semesterly basis.
+If any issues arise, they are addressed by a Mason Gross Scholastic Standing Committee, which is chaired by the Dean of Students.

 There are specific guidelines for deciding when a student should be placed on probation or dismissed.
 The guidelines are as follows: